Chad W. Dunn

 Legal Experience:

-After law school, Chad joined the firm of Riddle and Brazil to develop a trial and appellate practice.
-Chad tried a jury trial in Harris County on his own after being permanently licensed for only three weeks.
+After working for O'Quinn, Chad joined Scott Brazil’s firm to develop a trial and appellate practice, known today as Brazil & Dunn, LLP.
+Determined to pursue a meaningful career in law, Chad tried a jury trial in Harris County on his own after being permanently licensed for only three weeks.
 Over the next few years, he tried more than a dozen jury trials and additional bench trials in courts throughout the state.
-He successfully defended numerous clients and obtained substantial verdicts on behalf of clients.
-As a result of all that experience, Chad earned a Board Certification in Personal Injury Trial Law and was one of the youngest applicants to receive that honor.
+Thoroughly skilled as an attorney for both Defendants and Plaintiffs, Chad has successfully defended numerous clients and has obtained substantial verdicts on behalf of Plaintiffs.
+As a result of his extensive experience as a trial attorney, Chad not only earned a Board Certification in Personal Injury Trial Law, he was one of the youngest applicants to receive that honor.

-Political Experience:
+Political and Voting Rights Experience:

 In 2003, Chad was appointed as General Counsel to the Texas Democratic Party.
-He has represented the Party in dozens of matters including regulatory, election, real estate, civil rights, redistricting and general litigation.
-In 2006, Chad successfully led a trial and appellate team that prevented a prominent U.S. Congressman from unlawfully handpicking his successor where he argued the case before the Federal Court in Austin and the United States Court of Appeals for the Fifth Circuit.
+For over a decade, Chad has represented the Party in dozens of matters including regulatory, election, real estate, civil rights, redistricting and general litigation.
+In 2006, arguing before the Federal Court in Austin and the United States Court of Appeals for the Fifth Circuit, Chad successfully led a trial and appellate team that prevented a prominent U.S. Congressman from unlawfully handpicking his successor.
 He also led the team that successfully defended a Motion for Stay presented to the United States Supreme Court.
-Chad has pursued cases against Dallas and Harris County winning his clients favorable results.
+More recently, Chad has handled legal matters pertaining to the historic 2008 and 2012 presidential elections.

 Awards and Recognition: